MUFYAheer/LearningGO/README.md

 # LearningGO
-This is repository is for learning GO language
+This repository is for learning GO language